pcgroup/engage-vagrant/README.md

   Vagrant will automatically clone the project repo to ./src on first up.

-4. Add this line to your hosts file to allow local.engageny.org to point to 127.0.0.1
+4. Add this line to your hosts file to allow local.engageny.org to point to 1.2.3.4

-  This Vagrantfile uses port forwarding so the VM is accessible from localhost/127.0.0.1
+  This Vagrantfile uses a local private network using the 1.2.3.4 IP address.

   ````
   # MacOS/Linux: /etc/hosts